AARES-NZARES Travelling West Award

 Instructions to the Prize Committee

 The Committee will determine the system to be used in judging entries and any specific criteria to be applied.

-The Committee should finalise its decision by mid-October and the Committee Chair should advise the winner of his/her successful submission (with a copy to the AARES Central Office and the AARES New Zealand Branch President).
+The Committee should finalise its decision by December and the Committee Chair should advise the winner of his/her successful submission (with a copy to the AARES Central Office and the AARES New Zealand Branch President).

 The Committee Chair should also advise the other entrants that their submissions were unsuccessful.